CharlieAlphaFox/BinanceMarginTrader/README.md

 Identifies the overal bigger picture trend, 1 Hr candls or 2hr candls if sideways to return trend: 'UP', 'DWN' or 'SIDEWYS'

 You can build (and easily write) your own strategy, could be based on Moving averages, MACD, VWAP, combined or etc.
-# NOT TESTED: The strategy present here just runs, most likely it is not profitable (email me: carlo.fernandezben@gmail.com to write one)
+# NOT TESTED: The strategy present here just runs, most likely it is not profitable (contact me: https://www.linkedin.com/in/carlo-fernandez-benedetto/ to write one)

 Goes Long or Short depending on the trend and the strategy chosen, and starts looking for similar pairs faster to trade when volatility increases.